thanh-cao/hackathon-command-girl/README.md

 Viewing and Navigation by Site User
 <ul>
 	<li>View a list of all the Mentors
+    <li>Option to contact a Mentor
 	<li>View a list of all the upcoming Events
+    <li>Option to participate to a Event
     <li>Contact a Mentor via a form
     <li>A place to Sign In
     <li>Partner Up